kaylajohnson/kayla_johnson/content/blog/_index.md

 sidebar:
   title: A Work in Progress
   description: |
-    I am (slowly) working on converting some of my presentations, workshops, and random R notebooks into blog posts in the hopes that some things in there may be helpful or otherwise interesting to others, or maybe helps my future self.
+    I am (slowly) working on converting some of my presentations, workshops, and random R notebooks into blog posts in the hopes that some things in there may be helpful or otherwise interesting to others, or maybe just helps my future self.

   author: "Kayla Johnson"
   text_link_label: Subscribe via RSS